 Small, lightweight, and with a bag that contains the important bits, the Gonzo Grill is very portable.
 It is hard to imagine a useful grill that is any lighter or smaller.
 There seem to be certain critical bulk and weight thresholds for grilling, and the Eureka treads that line.
 We like the compact stature and easy movement of the Gonzo Grill.
 Our only gripe is that the grill requires two hands to carry easily.
 The only real handles on the grill are a pair of them low and on opposite ends.
 This means that you must use two hands.

 There are two sorts of portability concerns with grills.
 First, how easily can you move it from site to site?
 This is a function of weight and bulk.
 How much is it going to load down your canoe or how much space will it take up in your trunk?
-In this regard, the Eureka leads the pack.
-It is the lightest and simplest.
-Only the Cuisinart Petite Gourmet comes close, but it is a little heavier and a little larger.
+In this regard, the Eureka is one of the best along with the Kuchoma.

 At 113 square inches, the surface area of the Gonzo Grill is less than that of a large pizza.
 It holds enough for two people to grill a full meal for themselves, but more than three might require a few rounds of cooking.